Edith Cowan University Information

 At ECU, we believe people from all backgrounds should have the opportunity to access a university education.
 That's why we've created a range of innovative admission pathways.

-Our pathways are available for school leavers and other applicants, and we provide the support and flexibility to anyone wanting to further themselves through education.
+Our pathways cater for applicants with varying qualifications, such as Year 12 studies, Vocational Education and Training qualifications, tertiary studies, and work and life experiences, and we provide the support and flexibility to anyone wanting to further themselves through education.

 While ECU will make every effort to offer you a place in your chosen course, attaining the minimum academic and English competency isn't an automatic guarantee.
 Sometimes the number of eligible applicants is greater than the number of places.
 Where this occurs, offers will be made on a competitive basis.